 - Select only the most relevant metrics - Starting Values should be set to 0 - Metrics have been revised.
-Pay careful attention to metrics instructions in the RFP and provide metrics notes and proposal narrative as directed: - "Acreage of project footprint" recommended for all proposals - Habitat restoration metrics used both establishment and enhancement of habitat, specify in notes landcover type before and after restoration - Capacity metrics request information on Historically Underserved or Special Emphasis categories (both farmer outreach and staff hired).
+Pay careful attention to metrics instructions in the RFP and provide metrics notes and proposal narrative as directed: - Several metrics are recommended for all proposals, where applicable - Habitat restoration metrics used both establishment and enhancement of habitat, specify in notes landcover type before and after restoration - Capacity metrics request information on Historically Underserved or Special Emphasis categories (both farmer outreach and staff hired).
 In notes, provide estimates or recruitment information at proposal stage, actual numbers in final project reports.